ICannt/Netherending-Ores-Configs/Netherending Ores README.txt

 Extract the ore generation configs from the "cofh world" folder in this archive to "config\cofh\world\" of your modpack instance in order to use them.
 If you don't want a particular ore to generate, simply delete the file from "config\cofh\world\".
 Having the ores in single files makes it easy to configure what you need to generate without editing JSON.
+Change the number to a lower number in the file name if you want to generate it earlier.

 -CoFH World Advanced Setup-